 Pool Play

-Girls’ and boys’ teams within each age group will be organized into separate pools.
+Girls and boys teams within each age group will be organized into separate pools.
 Co-ed teams will play in the boys’ brackets.

 The structure of the age groups will be determined by the number of teams entered.
 Ideally, each pool will consist of at least six teams, and there will be no more than four pools in each bracket.
 The make-up of each pool will be determined by a random draw, and the teams will be assigned to provide as much inter-Section play as possible.